AelveMC/SEP_1_Renewables/README.md

 - **Enchanted Book: Swift Sneak:** Fish up this treasure.
 - **Enchanted Golden Apple:** Cats can gift this to you.
 - **Endstone:** Adds new crafting recipe with cobblestone and popped chorus fruit.
-- **Gilded Blackstone:** Adds new crafting recipe with gilde blackstone, blackstone, and gold.
+- **Gilded Blackstone:** Adds new crafting recipe with gilded blackstone, blackstone, and gold.
 - **Gravel:** Drops from silverfish infested blocks.
 - **Heart of the Sea:** Drops from elder guardians.
-- **Horse Armor:** Gifted fomr leatherworker villagers.
+- **Horse Armor:** Chance to be gifted from leatherworker villagers.
 - **Large Fern:** Now drops itself.
 - **Lily Pad:** Bonemeal grass block near water in mangroves and swamps.
 - **Netherrack:** Adds new crafting recipe with clay ball and blaze powder.